katcipis/katcipis.github.io/_drafts/restless-restfull.md

 But I started to get frustrated on how almost all material that I was reading focused way too much on URL's naming and HTTP verbs.

-They always explain the collection of resources thing, and them how to related resources, like the dog has an owner, how to express that ?
+They always explain the collection of resources thing, and them how to relate resources, like the dog has an owner, how to express that ?
 Again, not that it is a bad idea to think on how to properly handle this kind of relationship, but to be honest it was not one of my biggest problems at the time.
 Actually if